 Working closely with landscape architect, Kim Wilkie, Brooks Murray designed a masterplan to complement the meticulously restored Grade 1 listed house, to restore the hierarchy of enclosures from the original design and create a space that the owners, who are keen gardeners, can enjoy.

-The original formality of the layout of the house and surrounding gardens provides a language that informed all the design decisions, from the approach sequence to the hierarchy of garden spaces and the distinct boundary with the surrounding agricultural landscape.
+The historic layout of the house and surrounding walled gardens provided a language that informed all the design decisions, from the approach sequence to the hierarchy of garden spaces and the distinct boundary with the agricultural landscape beyond.